 Plus, being smart about savings can also mean a lot more travel throughout the year!

-And don’t forget about all adults worst enemy- taxes.
+And don’t forget about all adults worst enemies- taxes and insurance.
 Again, if you work for a company as a full-time employee, not much about your tax situation will change but if you’re switching to self-employed, the taxes (at least for American citizens) are more comprehensive.
 I’d suggest Greenback Expat Tax Services for any American living abroad to file your taxes, stress free.

 Want more?
 We've got you covered!
 Get this info plus way more in video format.
 In this course, we walk you through way more details about making the transition to remote work.
 We cover the expectations, challenges and far more best practices for you to fully embrace your new lifestyle!

 And lastly, don't forget, you're fully capable of living the work and travel lifestyle.
 Shake off the doubts, put in the work and get after it!